NateTheGreatt/bitECS/docs/Intro.md

 In this example, the hero can only target one entity at a time.
 When the hero starts targeting the goblin, it stops targeting the rat.

 ### Get targets of a Relationship for entity

+To retrieve all target entities related to a specific entity through a particular relation, you can use the `getRelationTargets` function.
+This function returns an array of entity IDs that are targets of the specified relation for the given entity.

 ```ts
 const inventory = addEntity(world)